 J.M.
 Barrie & ‘Peter Pan’ inspiration: ‘Finding Neverland’ crowd-pleasing myths vs. reality

-A Miramax release directed by Marc Forster and adapted by David Magee from Allan Knee’s 1998 play The Man Who Was Peter Pan, the award-winning 2004 period drama Finding Neverland is a Fantasyland account of how Scottish author and playwright J.M.
+A Miramax release directed by Marc Forster and adapted by David Magee from Allan Knee’s 1998 play The Man Who Was Peter Pan, the award-winning period drama Finding Neverland is a Fantasyland account of how Scottish author and playwright J.M.
 Barrie found the inspiration to write his most famous work, the 1904 play Peter Pan; or, the Boy Who Wouldn’t Grow Up.

 For starters, the Finding Neverland principals are the following:

 - Johnny Depp as J.M.
 Barrie (a.k.a.
-James M. Barrie; born James Matthew Barrie on May 9, 1860, in Kirriemuir, Angus), even though the Academy Award-nominated Pirates of the Caribbean: The Curse of the Black Pearl actor, whether in life or in Marc Forster’s movie, looks nothing like the real-life Barrie (see image at the top of this post), whose works also include The Admirable Crichton and The Little Minister.
+James M. Barrie; born James Matthew Barrie on May 9, 1860, in Kirriemuir, Angus).
+Whether in life or in Marc Forster’s movie, the Academy Award-nominated Pirates of the Caribbean: The Curse of the Black Pearl actor looks nothing like the real-life Barrie (see image at the top of this post), whose works also include Sentimental Tommy, Quality Street, The Admirable Crichton, The Little Minister, and Mary Rose.

-- Freddie Highmore as Peter Llewelyn Davies (born in 1897), Barrie’s inspiration for Peter Pan according to Finding Neverland, the character Peter Pan.
+- Eleven-year-old Freddie Highmore as Peter Llewelyn Davies (born in 1897), Barrie’s inspiration for both the name and, according to Finding Neverland, the character Peter Pan.
 In reality – especially in the 1911 novelization of the play, Peter and Wendy – the “spirit” of Neverland’s perennially youthful denizen is supposed to have more closely resembled Michael Llewelyn Davies (born in 1900), played by Luke Spill in the film.
-The other two Llewelyn Davies boys seen in the film are George (born in 1893) and John (“Jack,” born in 1894).
-In the film, Michael, George, and Jack are played by, respectively, Luke Spill, Nick Roud, and Joe Prospero.
+The other two brothers seen on screen are George (born in 1893) and John (“Jack,” born in 1894); they’re played by, respectively, Nick Roud and Joe Prospero.

-- Melinda and Melinda and Man on Fire actress Radha Mitchell as Barrie’s neglected wife, Mary Ansell (1861–1945), an actress whom Barrie met while doing the casting of his 1891 play Walker, London.
+- Melinda and Melinda and Man on Fire actress Radha Mitchell as J.M.
+Barrie’s neglected wife, Mary Ansell (1861–1945), an actress whom Barrie met while doing the casting of his 1891 play Walker, London.
 (This particular Mary Ansell is not to be confused with the notorious London housemaid hanged in 1899 for having poisoned her sister.)
-The Barrie-Ansell marriage lasted from 1894 to 1909, the year after she began a romantic liaison with novelist/dramatist Gilbert Cannan (Pugs and Peacocks, House of Prophecy).
+The Barrie-Ansell marriage, “apparently unconsummated,” lasted from 1894 to 1909, the year after she began a romantic liaison with novelist/dramatist Gilbert Cannan (Pugs and Peacocks, House of Prophecy).
 Barrie’s 1900 novel Tommy and Grizel offers a glimpse into their stunted relationship, e.g., “Grizel, I seem to be different from all other men.
 There seems to be some curse upon me that makes me unable to love as they do.
 I want to love you, dear one; you are the only woman I ever wanted to love; but apparently I can’t.”

-Contrary to what is seen in Finding Neverland, barrister Arthur Llewelyn Davies was very much alive when J.M.
-Barrie, then in his mid-30s, entered the lives of the Llewelyn Davies family in 1897.
-The Llewelyn Davies patriarch and the author/playwright weren’t exactly buddies; as found in David Smith’s The Guardian article, “according to some accounts” the former (just like Emma du Maurier in the film) viewed the latter with suspicion.
+Contrary to a key narrative element in Finding Neverland, barrister Arthur Llewelyn Davies was very much alive when J.M.
+Barrie, then in his mid-30s, became acquainted with the Llewelyn Davies family in 1897.
+The lawyer and the author/playwright weren’t exactly buddies; as found in the Guardian article, “according to some accounts” the former (like Emma du Maurier in the film) viewed the latter with suspicion.

 Also missing from Finding Neverland is the youngest Llewelyn Davies boy, Nicholas (Nico; born in 1903).
-Curiously, his daughter, Laura Duguid, has a bit in the film, as the woman who asks Peter whether he is Peter Pan.
+Curiously, his daughter, Laura Duguid, has a bit in the film, as the theater patron who asks Peter whether he is Peter Pan.

-The character of Peter Pan first appeared – as a seven-day-old baby – in Barrie’s 1902 novel The Little White Bird.
-The boy who never grows up is supposed to have been originally inspired by J.M.
-Barrie’s brother David, who died at age 13 in an ice-skating accident.
+Peter Pan first appeared – as a seven-day-old baby – in J.M.
+Barrie’s 1902 novel The Little White Bird.
+The boy who never grows up is supposed to have been originally inspired by Barrie’s brother David, who died at age 13 in an ice-skating accident.

-As mentioned further up in this post, the final character, especially as found in Barrie’s novel Peter and Wendy, is reportedly closer to one the Llewelyn Davies’ boys: the mischievous, nightmare-prone Michael – who, in fact, was to have been the model for sculptor George Frampton’s Peter Pan statue erected in 1912 in London’s Kensington Gardens, in the vicinity of Barrie’s old home on Bayswater Road.
+As mentioned further up in this post, the final character, especially as found in Peter and Wendy, is closer to one of the Llewelyn Davies’ boys: Michael – who, in fact, was to have been the model for sculptor George Frampton’s 14-foot Peter Pan statue erected in 1912 in London’s Kensington Gardens, in the vicinity of Barrie’s old home on Bayswater Road.

 ‘Peter Pan, or The Boy Who Wouldn’t Grow Up’